 Shortly after marriage, Anna wrote a short poem in the autograph book of her sister Letitia Stoner.
 The handwritten page is seen at the end of this biography.

-By 1910, their home was in Somerfield near Addison, Somerset County, in the vicinity of the National Road (today's Route 40).
+By 1910, the family had relocated to a home in Somerfield near Addison, Somerset County, in the vicinity of the National Road (today's Route 40).
 That year, according to the federal census, Curtis had no employment.
 When daughter Lucy was married in 1914, she stated Curtis' occupation as "stationery engineer."

 In the photo on this page, he walks holding a cane in each hand, standing beside his wife's niece Iva (Conn) Henry.
 In the card, Iva wrote to a cousin: "Here is me and Uncle Curt feeding the turkeys and pigs."